 The same can be said of Western Swing.

-Take traditional country music, add some jazz, some blues, a dash of polka, a pinch of ragtime, a smidgen of mariachi.
-Now give it a taste.
-Something's missing.
+Start with traditional country music, add some jazz, some blues, a dash of polka, a pinch of ragtime, a smidgen of mariachi.
+Now try a taste.
+Something’s missing.
 What could it be?

 The steel guitar.

 But instead she headed for the Mediterranean and rendezvoused with her new owners.
-Down came the Union Jack...up went the Stars and Bars.
+Down came the Union Jack ad up went the Stars and Bars.

 Armed and re-crewed, the Confederate Sates Ship Shenandoah began her trek around the the globe to prey on Union merchant vessels.

 The war ended in April of 1865, but the commander of the Shenandoah had no way of knowing.
 By that time he was harassing the US whaling fleet in the Pacific.
 (Whale oil lubricated Northern manufacturing in those pre-petroleum days.)